stu00608/agv_websocket_controller/README.md

 ## NodeMCU

 ### Installation

 1. Arduino -> Preferences -> Additional Boards Manager URLs: `http://arduino.esp8266.com/stable/package_esp8266com_index.json`
 2. Tools -> Board -> Boards Manager -> Search `esp8266` -> Install
 3. Tools -> Board -> NodeMCU 1.0 (ESP-12E Module)

+### Demonstration

+- Make sure the repo is up to date by running `update.bat` or `git pull` command.
+- Turn on the machine and connect to `MovableBag` wifi (both server pc and iPad).
+- Run `runServer.bat` to start the server.
+(If `serve` module need to update, under internet access and run `sudo npm i serve@latest -g -d`` to update it.)
+- Open the url in iPad and you should be able to use it.